YangPeiYuan/RobotSim_Imitate/en/index.md

 1. Recording teaching points

-	- Using 使用位置參數設定點位
+	- Using [+Point] to add teaching point

 		![Image](../image/RobotSim_Add_Point.png)
-		- 將手臂移動至物件夾取位置
+		- move robot to the picking position
-		- 使用 [+Point] 功能紀錄點位
+		- use [+Point] to record the pick功能紀錄點位

 		![Image](../image/RobotSim_Add_All_Point.png)